Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 29 projects that could impact the area.
-Notable projects include the Macgregor State High School Major Upgrade & Expansion, Macgregor Gardens Retirement Village Expansion, Salina Towers, and Archer Street Residential Developments.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 29 projects likely impacting the area.
+Key projects include Macgregor State High School Major Upgrade & Expansion (commencing in June 2018), Macgregor Gardens Retirement Village Expansion (scheduled for completion by December 2020), Salina Towers (expected to be completed by mid-2021), and Archer Street Residential Developments (commenced on 1st January 2019).
+The following list details those projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.